aosmith16/practice-repo/practice_pull_requests_own_repo.md

 recommended.
 Your next task can be done in a new branch with a new pull request.

-# Pull to local repo
+# Pull to local repository

 When you’ve merged all changes, go back to the master branch in RStudio and pull in the changes.